 RxCAN is on bit 0 of Port CAN, TxCAN is on bit 1.
-The remaining six pins of Port CAN are controlled by registers in the msCAN12 address space (see msCAN12 Port CAN Control Register (PCTLCAN) and msCAN12 Port CAN Data Direction Register (DDRCAN)).
+The remaining six pins of Port CAN (112TQFP version only) are controlled by registers in the msCAN12 address space (see msCAN12 Port CAN Control Register (PCTLCAN) and msCAN12 Port CAN Data Direction Register (DDRCAN)).